networknt/light-4j/docs/content/tutorials/microservices.md

 piece to drive the runtime for security and validation.
-Also, the specification can be used to scaffold a running server project the first time so that developers can focus their efforts on the domain business logic implementation without worrying about how each components wired together.
+Also, the specification can be used to scaffold a running server project the first time so that developers can focus their efforts on the domain business logic implementation without worrying about how each component wired together.

 During the service implementation phase, specification might be changed and you can regenerate the service codebase again without overwriting your handlers and test